UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 Rice Stats and Trends

-- So far this year Rice has one win against the spread.
+- Rice has one win against the spread in six games this season.

-- The Owls have yet to cover the spread this season when underdogs by 23 points or more.
+- This season, the Owls are winless against the spread when entering a game as an underdog of 23 points or more.

-- Rice has hit the over in 66.7% of its opportunities this year (four times in six games with a set point total).
+- Rice has eclipsed the over/under in 66.7% of its opportunities this year (four times over six games with a set point total).

-- This year the Owls average three fewer points per game (16) than the Blazers surrender (19).
+- The Owls rack up three fewer points per game (16) than the Blazers surrender (19).

-- When Rice records more than 19 points, it is 1-1 against the spread and 2-0 overall.
+- When Rice puts up more than 19 points, it is 1-1 against the spread and 2-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.